 a user identifier associated with a subscription and used on a UE (i.e., human user) and

 an identifier associated with a non-3GPP device behind a UE or 5G-RG.

+NOTE: Credentials are assumed to be provisioned in the non-3GPP device by an operator, human user or a 3rd party.
+How this is performed is not in scope of this study.
+The authentication of the non-3GPP device is not done by the 5GC.

 Study privacy and security impacts of usage of user identifiers associated with a subscription or with a non-3GPP device behind a UE or 5G-RG, including exposure of user profile related information.